kyma-incubator/compass/docs/compass/03-01-security.md

 **Obtaining token:**

-1. Runtime/Application/IntegrationSystem requests `client_id` and `client_credentials` pair from the Director by a separate GraphQL mutation.
-Director generates the pair, registers it in Hydra with proper scopes (defined by object type), and writes it in database.
+1. Runtime/Application/IntegrationSystem requests the `client_id` and `client_credentials` pair from the Director by a separate GraphQL mutation. the Director generates the pair, registers it in Hydra with proper scopes (defined by object type), and writes it to the database.
-1. Runtime/Application/IntegrationSystem calls Hydra with encoded credentials (`client_id` is the ID of `SystemAuth` entry related to the given Runtime/Application/IntegrationSystem) and requested scopes.
+1. Runtime/Application/IntegrationSystem calls Hydra with encoded credentials (`client_id` is the ID of the `SystemAuth` entry related to the given Runtime/Application/IntegrationSystem) and requested scopes.
-1. If the requested scopes are valid, Runtime/Application/IntegrationSystem receives in response an access token, otherwise it receives an error.
+1. If the requested scopes are valid, Runtime/Application/IntegrationSystem receives an access token in response.
+Otherwise, it receives an error.

 **Request flow:**